wizzdev-pl/fpga_data_transfer_demo/README.md

 ## Generating bitstream for FPGA
 Project in Vivado must be set up, and all files from `fpga_data_transfer_demo/vhdl_src` folder (and its subfolders) added to it.
-If you are not familiar with Vivado,  you can look into our [blog post](https://wizzdev.pl/blog/fpga-data-transfer-demo-2/) in which the whole process is described step by step.
+If you are not familiar with Vivado,  you can take a look into our [blog post](https://wizzdev.pl/blog/fpga-data-transfer-demo-2/) in which the whole process is described step by step.

 Generated bitstream  is then needed by the GUI application, which will use it to program the FPGA.
 Remember the values of :
 - number of sources,